mikechau/react-primer-draft/README.md

 ### React JSX

 **JSX** is pretty interesting.
-It basically, allows using an HTML/XML-like syntax within JavaScript-based React components.
+It basically allows using an HTML/XML-like syntax within JavaScript-based React components.
 Of course this wouldn't work if you tried to do that then serve it.
 Choosing to write your React component in JSX requires a *transform* process.
 This is typically handled through a build process or tool, like [webpack](http://webpack.github.io).

 ```js
 var Button = React.createClass({